matteoceriscioli/matteoceriscioli.github.io/_pages/about.md

 - Oregon State University AI Week, 30th April 2025.

 ## Service
-Member of the Program Committee for the 18th edition of the **Adaptive and Learning Agents workshop (ALA)** at the International Conference on Autonomous Agents and Multiagent Systems (AAMAS-26), reviewing and evaluating submissions.
+<ins>Member of the Program Committee</ins> for the 18th edition of the **Adaptive and Learning Agents workshop (ALA)** at the International Conference on Autonomous Agents and Multiagent Systems (AAMAS-26), reviewing and evaluating submissions.

-Reviewer for **Behaviormetrika**, an international peer-reviewed journal of the Behaviormetric Society of Japan, publishing research in data science and statistical modeling.
+<ins>Reviewer</ins> for **Behaviormetrika**, an international peer-reviewed journal of the Behaviormetric Society of Japan, publishing research in data science and statistical modeling.

-Volunteer at the **39th Annual Conference on Neural Information Processing Systems**.
+<ins>Volunteer</ins> at the **39th Annual Conference on Neural Information Processing Systems**.
 December 1-8, 2025.
 San Diego, California, USA.

-Volunteer at the **39th Annual AAAI Conference on Artificial Intelligence**.
+<ins>Volunteer</ins> at the **39th Annual AAAI Conference on Artificial Intelligence**.
 February 25 – March 4, 2025.
 Philadelphia, Pennsylvania, USA.